FriendsOfCake/crud/docs/listeners/api.rst

 so in case of an error, a standardized error will be returned, in either ``json`` or ``xml`` - according to the API request type.

-Create a custom exception renderer by extending the Crud ExceptionRenderer class and enabling it with the `exceptionRenderer` configuration option.
+Create a custom exception renderer by extending the Crud's ``ExceptionRenderer`` class and enabling it with the ``exceptionRenderer`` configuration option.

 .. code-block:: php